lazybytez/tea/README.md

 ```
 `Note: You can also install this with other package mangers such as pnpm or yarn.`

-2. Then you can use the CLI with the command `tea`
+2. Then you can use the CLI with the command: `tea`

+More on that here: [How does the CLI work?](https://github.com/lazybytez/tea/wiki/How-does-everything-work)

 ## Documentation
 For Usage, Project Setup and Contribution please visit the **[Wiki](https://github.com/lazybytez/tea/wiki)**